 A \textit{discrete harmonic function} \cite{heilbronn1949discrete} on a graph $G = (\mathcal{V}, \mathcal{E})$ is defined as follows:

 \begin{defi} A function $f:\mathcal{V}\to \mathbb{R}$ is harmonic at a node/vertex $x\in\mathcal{V}$ if it satisfies the following relation

 where $deg(x)$ is the degree of the vertex $x$. \end{defi}

-Consider a toroidal chessboard with the Neumann neighbourhood condition i.e., two squares are neighbours iff they share a common edge.
-To define the associated graph $G$, we identify the squares with vertices and draw an edge between every neighbour or the torus.
+Consider a toroidal chessboard with the Neumann neighborhood condition i.e,, two squares are neighbors if and only if they share a common edge.
+To define the associated graph $G$, we identify the squares with vertices and draw an edge between every neighbor of the torus.
 This creates a graph where every vertex has degree $4$.

 Since every vertex is a representation of a cell on the toroidal board, we can denote a pair of coordinates $(p,q)$ to represent it, where $1\leq p\leq m,\;1\leq q\leq n$.
-It is easy to then find an appropriate transformation $T^{\circ+}_{m,n}$ whose kernel contains solutions of the modified neighbour sum equation
+It is easy to then find an appropriate transformation $T^{\circ+}_{m,n}$ whose kernel contains solutions of the modified neighbor sum equation

-where if $(p,q)$ represents vertex $x$, then the tuples $(p\pm 1, q)$, $(p,q\pm 1)$ represents its Neumann neighbours.
-Note that this is not a neighbour sum problem, rather the mean tuple is one-fourth of the neighbour sum.
-Call this a \textit{Neumann-neighbour-average} property of the vertex $x = (p,q)$.
+where if $(p,q)$ represents vertex $x$, then the tuples $(p\pm 1, q)$, $(p,q\pm 1)$ represents its Neumann neighbors.
+Note that this is not a neighbor sum problem, rather the mean tuple is one-fourth of the neighbor sum.
+Call this a \textit{Neumann-neighbor-average} property of the vertex $x = (p,q)$.